Blendify/blender-manual/blender_docs/manual/physics/particles/physics/boids.rst

    How strong a force must be to start effecting a boid on land.

 Banking
    Amount of rotation around velocity vector on turns.
-Banking of (1.0 == natural banking).
+Banking of 1.0 gives a natural banking effect.
 Pitch
    Amount of rotation around side vector.
 Height